-Platform tools are used to help the features for the current android platform including ADB, which is working as a bridge to communicate with emulator or device.
+Platform tools are used to help the features for the current android platform including ADB, which is working as a bridge to communicate with emulators or devices.

 Android SDK Tools is a part of the Android SDK.
 It is required for building Android apps.

-SDK Tools is a part of the Android SDK.
-It includes the complete set of development and debugging tools like an emulator, sdcard, SQLite and apk builder, etc.
+SDK is a part of the Android SDK and it includes the complete set of development and debugging tools, such as an emulator, SD card, SQLite, and APK builder, etc.

 - The Android Debug Bridge (ADB)

-ADB is a tool that you communicate with a device.
-The ADB gives many device actions, such as installing and debugging apps.
+ADB is a tool that gives us to communicate with the device, such as installing and debugging the Android apps.

 - Android Emulator

-The Android Emulator is a virtual Android device it’s called an emulator.
-It provides to live to test your application on different devices including the Android API level without needing to have each physical device.
+The Android Emulator is a virtual Android device.
+It’s called an emulator and it provides to live test your application on different devices including the Android API level without needing to have each physical device.
 The emulator provides you almost all of the functionality of a real Android device.

-Let’s see how we will Install & Setup Android Studio Java JDK & SDK.
+Install & Setup Android Studio Java JDK & SDK

-- Before installing the Android SDK, you need to install the JDK (Java Development Kit). if you want to check java version then go run (start button+R) and open CMD after open command prompt simple type “
+- Before installing the Android SDK, you need to install the JDK (Java Development Kit). if you want to verify java version then go to run (start button+R) and open CMD after type “

 1. Install JAVA JDK

 The Java Development Kit (JDK), officially called “Java SE“, is needed for writing Java programs.
 The JDK is freely available from Sun Microsystems, now is it is part of Oracle. check it– http://www.oracle.com/technetwork/java/javase/overview/index.html.

 Un-Install Older Version(s) of JDK/JRE

 - If you have installed older version of JDK/JRE, uninstall all of them.